arun98-mohan/security_lab_project/README.md

 # Network Intrusion Detection using Decision Tree
 --------

-The Aim is to create a decision tree model using R to detect network intrusion using the NSL-KDD Dataset
+    The Aim is to create a decision tree model using R to detect network intrusion using the NSL-KDD Dataset The Dataset is avaiable in repo with the name "train.csv" 80% of the Dataset is used for Training
+    20% is used for Testing the Model

 ## Sample prediction_table
 ### table_mat